fleetdm/fleet/docs/Deploying/Configuration.md

 A Fleet user must be assigned the Admin role to configure Fleet for SSO.
 In Fleet, SSO configuration settings are located in **Settings > Organization settings > SAML single sign on options**.

 If your IDP supports dynamic configuration, like Okta, you only need to provide an _identity provider name_ and _entity ID_, then paste a link in the metadata URL field.
+Ensure that you create the SSO application within your IDP before configuring it in Fleet.

 Otherwise, the following values are required: